tropy/docs/using_tropy/item_view/photo-editing.md

 ## Edit photos in an item.

-Tropy allows you to do basic photo editing.
-You can
+The beta version of Tropy does not support photo editing.
+Later releases will provide basic photo editing functions, including rotate, crop, zoom, and contrast adjustment.